JanEPFL/JanEPFL.github.io/README.md

 As we can see in the following two plots, even without inflation, the average movie box office revenue as well as the maximum movie box office increased in the last 100 years.
 This implies that movies are getting more popular and more successful over time.
 ![Plot 2](https://user-images.githubusercontent.com/115152807/209178710-2f249046-6815-4067-9520-86217c420ffd.png)
 ![Plot 3](https://user-images.githubusercontent.com/115152807/209178721-97e6d243-7740-486d-9794-6be34d165d8d.png)
-In the following two plots we can also see that the budget of movies also increased over time and that the ascent is even more steep than the ascent of the box office revenue.
+In the subsequent two plots we can also see that the budget of movies also increased over time and that the ascent is even more steep than the ascent of the box office revenue.
 This implies that the movies are getting more expensive over time and the ratio between budget and revenue is actually slightly decreasing.
 ![Plot 4](https://user-images.githubusercontent.com/115152807/209180362-2b5e1b7c-1443-4f84-a45d-0ed5a31b3f81.png)
 ![Plot 5](https://user-images.githubusercontent.com/115152807/209180368-b18c693f-649e-4aca-93e0-88fb5cb4a354.png)
 Another interesting question would be how big the share of really sucessful movies is compared to the overall number of movies.
 The following plot delivers the answer and shows that the vast majority of released movies do not generate a huge amount of box office revenue.